 Rex, the lion rampant, will be there to guide families and unravel the mysteries of the castle, including background to The Honours of Scotland (also known as the Crown Jewels).

-The Royal Botanic Garden also holds an illuminated walking tour during the festive season.
+The Royal Botanic Garden also holds an illuminated, winter walking tour called Christmas at the Botanics over the same period.

 The Castle of Light Consortium partners are War Productions Limited, Double Take Productions, NL Productions, and Andy McGregor.